Written by Josh Horowitz

 To look cool if you don’t belong to a club or a team, wear a stock Castelli or Assos kit but don’t mix and match.
 To be Euro-cool, wear the kit of an obscure European amateur team, but only if you have a story about how you spent the winter riding with them in Majorca to go along with it.
 Please, no century jerseys (I’m going to take some heat on that one), nothing with cartoon characters on it and never, under any circumstances, go jersey-less.
 Especially if you are wearing bibs.

 * And a special note for women.
 As much as the guys on the group ride might like it, a jog-bra is not an acceptable substitute for a jersey.
 Wear the bra, but please throw a jersey on over it.
-Its hot.
+It’s hot.
 You’re hot.
-But shorts and a jog-bra is just not.
+But shorts and a jog-bra are just not.

 The Friday Ride Hero

 Although getting dropped on the hard Saturday group ride isn’t cool, there are more ways to look un-cool on the easy Friday recovery ride.
 The best way to look un-cool is by pushing the pace over 19 mph or by doing your intervals off the front of the ride.
 Friday rides are for recovery and socializing.
 You’re not going to impress anyone by ramping up the pace.
 Unfortunately, messing up the pace is just as easy to do on the hard group ride and this is where things get complicated.
 Sprinting at the wrong moment, setting the wrong pace up a climb or pushing the tempo at the wrong time can draw just as much scorn as pushing the pace on a recovery ride.
 Get to know the etiquette of a group ride by doing it at least two or three times before even thinking about getting to the front.